How Much Does Pho Cost in Vietnam?

 Exploring the Cost of Pho

 Eating a bowl of pho is an iconic experience when traveling through Vietnam.
 The price of pho can vary depending on the region and the type of establishment, like a well-known shop or just a lady on the street.
 In bustling cities like Hanoi or Ho Chi Minh City, a bowl of pho will cost more compared to smaller towns and the countryside.
-Relatively speaking, though, a bowl of pho in Vietnam is affordable even when you go to well-known shops.
+Relatively speaking, though, a bowl of pho in Vietnam is affordable even when you go to well-known shops like the ones mentioned in my best pho in saigon district 1 article.

 Street vendors sell pho at lower prices, while shophouses usually charge a bit more.
 Whether you opt for a simple bowl of pho bo (beef pho), pho ga (chicken pho), or even a vegetarian option, the prices are usually in the same ballpark, but Pho Bo will always be the more expensive option.